 Keith and Mary were active members of numerous local community organisations from 1964 including the Bush Fire Brigade, Slacks Creek Progress Association, St Mark's Church and the State Emergency Service.
 In 1984 Keith was awarded an MBE in recognition of his community service and in 1988 a National Medal recognising his long service to the community in times of emergency and national disaster.

-A cricket umpire for more than 35 years, Mel Johnson, O.A.M., made his first class umpiring debut in the summer of 1977/78 and umpired his first test in 1979 between Australia and the West Indies.
+A cricket umpire for more than 35 years, Mel Johnson, O.A.M., made his first class umpiring debut in the summer of 1977/78.
+He umpired his first test in 1979 between Australia and the West Indies.
 During his career, Mel umpired 21 test matches, 52 one day internationals and officiated in 66 first class games.

 Cameron started his football career as a six-year-old with Logan Brothers, winning Best and Fairest Player nine times in 11 years.
-2005 Melbourne Storm Player of the Year and 2006 Dally M Medal winner.
+In 2005 Cameron was awarded Melbourne Storm Player of the Year and in 2006 was the Dally M Medal winner.